Creativity and Mental Health

 “I bought a notebook as the group suggested and began a regular Mandala journal.
 It has been liberating not to be so attached to the quality of my efforts; a useful and alternative way to process difficult feelings.”
 Andrea, Oakleaf Client

 The immersive nature of being creative can help you to focus your mind and control your thoughts – much like the practice of meditation.
-It’s all about flipping the negative and using those same creative technique to draw on all the positives that have come out of lockdown, and those which are still to come as restrictions start to ease.
+It’s all about flipping the negative and using those same creative technique to draw on all of the positives that have come out of lockdown, and those which are still to come as restrictions start to ease.
 Each client has their own particular needs and requirements, so sometimes it can be hard to combat all their feelings at once; loneliness, anxiety, confusion, anger.
-What’s important, is that we can provide them with a space where they feel safe and comfortable enough to share how they’re feeling with others, rather than hide it away.
+What’s important is that we can provide them with a space where they feel safe and comfortable enough to share how they’re feeling with others rather than hide it away.
 One, where a sense of belonging is achieved.